wsxx22/sea-routes-between-ports/README.md

 # Sea routes between ports of Bremerhaven and Hamburg

-Application use spring-boot on deafult port 8080.
+Application use spring-boot on deafult port 8080 and spock for tests.
 Application has one endpoint and a few value of params to sort data.

 Name of param: typeSearch